antarctica/ansible-bootstrap/README.md

 ## Overview

-* Configures passwordless sudo for ease of use from the terminal and when using automated tools (such as ansible).
+* Unless disabled, creates a new OS user, 'controller' for performing privileged actions (such as `apt-get install`) using sudo or reading log files.
-* Unless disabled, creates a new OS user, 'controller' for performing privileged actions (such as `apt-get install`) using sudo.
-Designed for use from the terminal and when using automated tools (such as ansible).
-The `authorized_keys` file for the user is set to contain any file in the `bootstrap_vagrant_controller_user_authorized_keys_directory` directory.
+* If enabled, the `authorized_keys` file for the controller user is set to contain any file in the `bootstrap_vagrant_controller_user_authorized_keys_directory` directory.

 ## Availability